 And it happened to be from an editor at Adams Media (Simon and Schuster).
 Without a second thought, I replied, “Yesss!
 I’d love to!”

 I didn’t even read the rest of the email, I knew this project was meant for me.
 Since my novels were published, I knew I wanted to author a 10th book, but no matter how hard I tried, it wasn’t coming together.
 Rejection after rejection.
-I had even used all kinds of book-related manifestation passwords.
-I even put it on my vision board every ear.
-I assumed it would be another novel or another craft book.
+Even after using manifestation passwords, and prime vision board placement.

-Finally, for 2018.
-I put the idea aside.
-I didn’t mean it as a way to give up, but just to take a break because it was really draining my soul and my confidence.
-I knew it my gut I had another book in me, but I decided to stop chasing it.
+Finally, for 2018, the idea was set aside.
+Not as a way to give up, but just to take a break because it was really draining my soul and my confidence.
+Another book in me was my destiny, but I stopped chasing it.
 No expectations.
 And wouldn’t you know, that’s when this project came to me.